HyeonbumLee/HyeonbumLee.github.io/index.md

 I am a Ph.D. student in applied mathemathics at Hanyang University.
 I have been a member of Cryptology & Algorithm Lab and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/) since Feb 2020.
 I am interested in cryptography and computational theory.
 More concretely, my main research topics are verifiable computation, zero-knowledge proof and secure multiparty computation.

 # News
 - (Aug 28, 2022) I visit the [University of Notre Dame](https://www.nd.edu) as a short term scholar.
-I collaborate with the [Data Security and Privacy lab](https://sites.nd.edu/dsp-lab/) in the department of computer science and engineering at the University of Notre Dame until March 1, 2023.
+I collaborate with the [Data Security and Privacy lab](https://sites.nd.edu/dsp-lab/) in the Department of Computer Science and Engineering at the University of Notre Dame until March 1, 2023.

 - (Aug 25, 2022) One paper (Efficient Zero-Knowledge Arguments in Discrete Logarithm Setting: Sublogarithmic Proof or Sublinear Verifier) accepted for presentation at the ASIACRYPT 2022.